-Steve Bannon On ’60 Minutes’: Catholics Need Illegal Aliens To Fill The Church – I’m Trump’s Wingman [Videos]
+Steve Bannon On ’60 Minutes’: Catholics Need Illegal Aliens To Fill The Church, I’m Trump’s Wingman [Videos]

 Bannon said that he is just like President Trump, a man that Steve said counter-punches.
 According to CBS, Bannon’s 60 Minutes interview is the first in-depth interview that Bannon has given since departing the White House.
 No doubt, Bannon’s words about the Catholic church will reverberate throughout the political world and beyond.

 Steve also told Rose who he thought should leave the White House.
-As reported by Variety, Bannon was pretty open about his run-ins with Gary Cohn, and why Bannon thinks the former chief economic adviser needs to break from Trump.
+As reported by Variety, Bannon was pretty open about his run-ins with Gary Cohn and why Bannon thinks the former chief economic adviser needs to break from Trump.

-Eventually, Bannon called the KKK, Neo-Nazis and Neo-Confederates “absolutely awful,” and claimed there was no room for them in the nation’s society or politics.
+Eventually, Bannon called the KKK, Neo-Nazis, and Neo-Confederates “absolutely awful” and claimed there was no room for them in the nation’s society or politics.

 [Featured Image by Andrew Harnik/AP Images]